 “Life was as delicate as the paper held in her hand.”

-That evening, at home, as I cleaned it up and out I saw the newspapers were from New Orleans, late 1918.
-Of course, the major news was still about the Armistice and end to World War One.
+That evening, at home, as I cleaned it up and out, I saw the newspapers were from New Orleans, late 1918.
+The major news was still about the Armistice and the end of World War One.
 Wrapped inside a wad of newspaper I found a young woman’s French passport and several letters to her written in French.
-I kept them, and a couple of years later, when I began studying French in high school, I brought them to my teacher, and she translated them.
+I kept them, and a couple of years later, when I studied French in high school, I brought them to my teacher, and she translated them.
 She had a hard time because they were on thin, brittle, paper and the ink had blotched and faded.
 They were love letters from a French soldier, the last dated 30 October 1918.
 On that letter’s envelope someone had written, so harshly there were little stabs and tears in the paper, “Il ne reviendra jamais…”